resoluteworks/kbods/README.md

 ## Advanced usage
 ### Import the register in Elasticsearch and RDF repository
-The focus for [kbods-rdf](kbods-rdf) is to capture relationship between entities and so there are BODS schema definitions which we don't map to RDF (yet).
-Because of this, there are situations where the RDF storage is used exclusively for graph-based queries, while the statements are de-referenced from a primary database.
+The focus for [kbods-rdf](kbods-rdf) is to capture relationship between entities and so there are BODS schema definitions which don't have an RDF equivalent (yet).
+Because of this, you may use and RDF repository exclusively for graph-based queries, and then de-reference JSON statement details from a primary database.

-Below is a very crude example on how to import the BODS register in a Elasticsearch and an RDF repository in the same read of the register.
+Below is a very crude example on how to addess this and to import the BODS register in Elasticsearch and an RDF repository in the same readof the register.

 ```kotlin
 val repository = repositoryManager.getRepository("bods-rdf")